-Converting a PDF file to a ‘data’ format could be tricky task especially if PDF is “image”, not text document, so what should you do or what tool should you use?
+Converting a PDF file to a ‘data’ format could be a tricky task especially if PDF is “image”, not text document, so what should you do or what tool should you use?

-For PDF text based (when you view PDF file, you can select specific text element on the screen), ProperSoft offers PDF2OFX, PDF2QFX, PDF2QIF, PDF2QBO, PDF2CSV for text based PDF files).
+For PDF text-based (when you view PDF file, you can select specific text element on the screen), ProperSoft offers PDF2OFX, PDF2QFX, PDF2QIF, PDF2QBO, PDF2CSV for text-based PDF files).
 Try them, and feel free to contact support if your PDF file is not parsing.